I received a great question yesterday about “building into” existing Memory Palaces in order to add new words.

 Here is the message I received:

-This is definitely an interesting issue and there are at least three main experiments that I have made to address the occasional need to change the sequence of a journey or otherwise expand the interior of a Memory Palace.
+This is definitely an interesting issue.
+There are at least three main experiments that I have made to address the occasional need to change the sequence of a journey or otherwise expand the interior of a Memory Palace.

 2) Hazard a mnemonic palimpsest by using stations twice, i.e. having a two-lane highway of alphabetical sequences (clunky and confusing, but not without application in some cases, such as adding phrases to a particular word – see the video I sent out yesterday for an example of that).

-3) Create a new palace for any given letter.
+3) Create a new Memory Palace for any given letter.

 The first and third options have worked best for me.
 The third option is especially useful for working with word types.

 One of the things we can do, for example, is create a key like this (using German as an example):